Connecticut Court Records

 Are all Connecticut Criminal Court Records Public?

 Not all criminal court records are public.
-Connecticut criminal court records may be requested for, inspected and/or copied by any member of the public except where specifically exempted by statutory law.
-According to the Connecticut Freedom of Information Act, public records are defined as any recorded data or information, regardless of its documentary medium, prepared, owned, used, received or retained by a public agency in relation to the conduct of public business.
+Connecticut criminal court records may be requested, inspected, and/or copied by any member of the public except where specifically exempted by statutory law.
+According to the Connecticut Freedom of Information Act, public records are defined as any recorded data or information, regardless of its documentary medium, prepared, owned, used, received, or retained by a public agency in relation to the conduct of public business.

 How do I find Connecticut Public Records for Free?